Florida Megaregion

 The Florida Megaregion is one of the eleven megaregions of the United States, as identified by the Regional Plan Association (RPA) through its America 2050 initiative.
-It encompasses a network of metropolitan areas in southern and central Florida, including Miami, Orlando, and Tampa, characterized by interconnected transportation, economic, and ecological systems.
-The megaregion is a significant economic driver, contributing to a substantial portion of Florida's population and economic output.
+It encompasses a network of metropolitan areas in southern and central Florida, including Miami, Orlando, and Tampa, continuing up the east coast to Jacksonville.
+The megaregion characterized by interconnected transportation, economic, and ecological systems.
+It is a significant economic driver, contributing to a substantial portion of Florida's population and economic output.

 Definition

 The boundaries of the Florida Megaregion typically exclude the Florida Panhandle, with areas such as Pensacola–Navarre and Fort Walton Beach classified under the Gulf Coast Megaregion.
 The megaregion spans numerous counties, including but not limited to Miami-Dade, Broward, Palm Beach, Orange, Hillsborough, Pinellas, and Polk, covering a mix of urban, suburban, and exurban areas.
 Urbanist Richard Florida and other scholars define megaregions as areas where metropolitan regions share economic activities, commuting patterns, and environmental challenges, and the Florida Megaregion exemplifies this through its integrated transportation networks, such as Interstate 95 and emerging high-speed rail proposals like Brightline.
 The megaregion's definition also emphasizes its role in global economic competitiveness, as it connects major ports, airports, and tourism hubs that facilitate trade and cultural exchange, particularly with Latin America and the Caribbean.